 They like to tell me about what they can read and ask questions about what they didn’t recognize.

 It’s empowering for kids.
-And that’s why I put notation in front of them whenever I can.”
+And that’s why I put music notation in front of them whenever I can.”

 How happy are you with the notation technology you have access to?